 CORDING The Medicare general enrollment period closes at the end of this month.
 If you turned 65 last year but missed your initial enrollment period and are not currently covered by your or your spouse's employer-sponsored health plan, the general enrollment period is your last chance to enroll in Medicare until January of 2022.
 Here's what those who are newly eligible for Medicare (or soon will be) should know about the signup process and the program.
-The Important Differences - And Deadlines - Between the Medicare Initial Enrollment Period, General Enrollment Period and Open Enrollment Your initial enrollment period is when vou are first required to enroll cover other services such as dental, hearing, and vision care.
+The Important Differences - And Deadlines - Between the Medicare Initial Enrollment Period, General Enrollment Period and Open Enrollment Your initial enrollment period is when you are first required to enroll in Medicare.
+It is based on your age or when you leave your or your spouse's employer's group health insurance plan.
+You must enroll in Medicare within the seven-month period starting three months prior to the month you reach age 65 and ending three months after the month you reach age 65.
+If you fail to enroll during your initial enrollment period, you will pay a lifelong 10 percent surcharge for each yearlong period that you were eligible for Medicare coverage but didn't get it - not to mention that you may face a dangerous gap in health care coverage. gap in health care coverage.